-If the server is evaluating access to a session for which no specific access control directives are specified and no parent session has access control specified, access will be granted.
+If the server is evaluating access to a document that exists in a directory for which no limit section is specified and no parent directory has a limit section specified, access will be granted.
 Otherwise, host filtering will be checked first.
 If access is allowed after host filtering (this includes the case where host filtering is not being used), user authentication will be checked.

-For host filtering, the access directives are order, allow and deny.
+For host filtering, the limit section directives are order, allow and deny.
 The order directive specifies the order in which the allow and deny directives are evaluated.
-The allow directive is used to add hosts which have access to a session.
-The deny directive removes hosts which have access to a session.
+The allow directive is used to add hosts which have access to a directory.
+The deny directive removes hosts which have access to a directory.

 For the order